stephenlprice/tableau-webhooks/README.md

 ## Environment Variables

-To protect private data such as phone numbers and passwords, this project relies on `environment variables` to store this information without pushing them to the public Github repository (via `.gitignore`).
+To protect private data such as PATs, this project relies on `environment variables`, that way this information is available in development and production environments without pushing them to the public Github repository (via `.gitignore`).
 If you are new to this concept I highly recommend that you read [Twilio's blog post](https://www.twilio.com/blog/2017/01/how-to-set-environment-variables.html) on the subject.

-**tldr**: create a `.env` file using the example-env file provided with the repo. `python-dotenv` will load these variables into `notifier.py` to be used in the app.
+The `python-dotenv` package will load these variables into the server when initialized.

 Your `.env` file must contain all of the following variables: